-UNDP Support to Afghanistan to Enhance State Reporting on UN Convention against Torture
+UNDP Support to Afghanistan will Enhance State Reporting on UN Convention Against Torture

 Kabul: In a major step forward towards strengthening processes designed to protect Afghan citizens from torture, the Ministry of Foreign Affairs (MoFA) and the United Nations Development Programme (UNDP), signed a letter of agreement that will enable technical and financial assistance for State reporting, with particular focus on the United Nations’ Convention Against Torture (UNCAT) State Report.

 The agreement, signed today by Deputy Minister of Foreign Affairs Mr. Ershad Ahmadi and UNDP Country Director Mr. Alvaro Rodriguez, will further bolster Afghanistan’s commitment to respect, promote and protect the fundamental human rights of its people, leading to a stronger justice and rule of law sector, and increased trust in the State on the part of Afghan women and men.
 The initiative is part of the cooperation between UNDP Justice and Human Rights in Afghanistan (JHRA) project and the Government of Afghanistan.

 The Letter of Agreement will allow MoFA to engage Government stakeholders across the country for data collection and analysis involved in the State reporting process.